nlpsandbox/notebooks/README.md

 ## Usage

-1. Create and edit the configuration file.
+Create and edit the configuration file.

     cp .env.example .env

-2. Start RStudio.
-Add the option `-d` or `--detach` to run in the background.
+You can either pull the docker image [nlpsandbox/notebooks] or build it using the information included in `docker-compose.yml`.
+To pull the image and start
+RStudio:

+    docker compose pull
     docker compose up

+If you want to build the image and start RStudio, for instance after having customized the `Dockerfile`:

+    docker compose up --build

 RStudio is now available at http://localhost.
 On the login page, enter the default username (`rstudio`) and the password specified in `.env`.

+In RStudio, open the RStudio project provided by this repository by clicking on the button `Project: (None)` > `Open Project...` on the top-right corner, then select the file `nlpsandbox/nlpsandbox.Rproj`.
+You should now be able to open and run the notebook `r-and-python.Rmd`.
+This will confirm that you can successfully use R and Python togehter.

 To stop RStudio, enter `Ctrl+C` followed by `docker compose down`.
 If running in detached mode, you will only need to enter `docker compose down`.

+Tips:

+- Add `-d` or `--detach` as in `docker compose up -d` to run in the background.
+- If the command `docker compose` is missing, try `docker-compose`.

 ## Configuring the CI/CD workflow

 The [CI/CD workflow] of this repository performs the following actions:

 - Generate HTML notebooks from R notebook and publishes them to GitHub Pages.
-- Build the Docker image [docker.synapse.org/syn22277123/i2b2-phi-dataset] and push it to Synapse Docker Registry.
+- Build the Docker image [nlpsandbox/notebooks] and push it to Docker Hub.

-If you decided to fork this repository, you will need to update the environment variables defined at the top of the [CI/CD workflow].
+If you decided to fork this repository or use it as a template, you will need to update the environment variables defined at the top of the [CI/CD workflow].
 You also need to create the following [GitHub Secrets]:

-- `RSTUDIO_PASSWORD`: Random password.
+- `RSTUDIO_PASSWORD`: "changeme"
-- `SYNAPSE_USERNAME`: Your [Synapse.org] username.
+- `DOCKERHUB_USERNAME`: Your Docker Hub username.
-- `SYNAPSE_TOKEN`: A [personal access token (PAT)] that has the permissions `View`, `Download` and `Modify`.
+- `DOCKERHUB_TOKEN`: A [personal access token (PAT)] that has the permissions to push the image.

 ## Versioning